darrellsilver/norc/INSTALL.md

 ## Prepare the Database

+Set up your database however you'd like, but you'll need to know the user and password in order to configure Norc.
 We're creating a new account & database for this demo.
 We've only tested on MySQL, but Norc should work on anything that Django supports.

 Credentials: